 - AutoCAD for a 2D piping designer or Piping drafter

 - Any of PDMS, E3D, Revit, or SP3D for 3D piping designer

-- Step 5: Acquire Industry Experience: Gain a working experience by working on live projects utilizing the software you learned from training institutes.
+- Step 5: Acquire Industry Experience: Gain working experience by working on live projects utilizing the software you learned from training institutes.

 Once you get sufficient experience by working on live projects you will be able to grow your career to the next level as Senior Piping Designer, Lead Piping Designer, Principal piping designer, and so on.
-After an experience of at least 10 years, you will be considered as a proper piping designer and can move on your career ladder to become a senior piping designer.
+After an experience of at least 10 years, you will be considered a proper piping designer and can move on your career ladder to become a senior piping designer.

 The process piping code ASME B31.3 has some stringent requirements for designers.
 As per that Code, depending on the system criticality and complexity of the job, the owner’s approval for piping designers will be required if he does not meet any one of the following four criteria:

 - Completion of a degree, accredited by an independent agency, in engineering, science, or technology, requiring the equivalent of at least 4 years of full-time study that provides exposure to a fundamental subject matter relevant to the design of piping systems, plus a minimum of 5 years of experience in the design of related pressure piping.

 - Professional Engineering registration, recognized by the local jurisdiction, and experience in the design of related pressure piping.

 - Completion of an accredited engineering technician or associate’s degree, requiring the equivalent of at least 2 years of study, plus a minimum of 10 years of experience in the design of related pressure piping.